Designer includes a suite of predictive tools that use R, an open-source code base used for statistical and predictive analysis.

 The tools cover data exploration, specialized elements of data preparation for predictive analytics, predictive modeling, tools to compare and assess the efficacy of different models, tools to group records and fields in systematic ways, and tools to help in deploying predictive analytics solutions.

-The -based predictive tools are already installed with Alteryx Designer.
-To install the R-based predictive tools: Go to Options > Download Predictive Tools and sign in to the Alteryx Downloads and Licenses portal to install R and the packages used by the R Tool.
+The predictive tools use the R programming language.
+Go to Options > Download Predictive Tools to install R and the packages used by the R Tool

 There are six predictive tools that have in-database support.

 When a predictive tool with in-database support is placed on the canvas with another In-DB tool, the predictive tool automatically changes to the In-DB version.
 To change the version of the tool, right-click the tool, point to Choose Tool Version, and click a different version of the tool.
 See In-Database Overview for more information about in-database support and tools.